ganti/homeDNS/README.md

   - Username and password according to .htpasswd
 - Done, your router regulary updates the IP to the ip.txt file on your server

+## Usage
+Just call https://yourdomain.xxx/ and you will be forwared to the IP address of your router.
+Probably you have to add a port on the end if you have portforwarding.
+Anyhow, you know the IP adress of your router from everywhere on the world.

+Of course the last step is a bit geeky, but my hosting provider wont allow me to update the DNS zone files